HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-2.overlap-scores.md

 The above takes approximately 24-30 hours and up to 20 GiB of RAM to complete when running in parallel using two cores (with `future::plan("multicore", workers=2)`) on a Lenovo Thinkpad Carbon X1 (gen 6) with 16 GiB of RAM.
 The majority of the processing time, and memory, is consumed on Chr 12 at the higher resolutions (bin sizes <= 10 kb).
 Running sequentially (default) will lower the memory requirements to approximately 10 GiB of RAM.

-In addition to the above computationally expensive 10-by-10 grid, we will also need a a few additional calcuations;
+In addition to the above computationally expensive 10-by-10 grid, we will also need a a few additional calculations;

 ```r
 library(TopDomStudy)